 - Apply for judicial externship program.

 - Apply for government and non-profit externship program.

 - Request reciprocity if you are looking out of state so you can use another law school’s career services office over Spring Break.

 - Apply for a PILF Fellowship funding if you plan to volunteer for a public interest employer.

 - Apply for financial aid/submit your FAFSA by the priority deadlines.

-- Make an appointment with Career Services to brainstorm about 2L summer job opportunities and strategies that you may not have considered.
+- Make an appointment with Career Development to brainstorm about 2L summer job opportunities and strategies that you may not have considered.

 - Follow up with employers to whom you have applied and let them know you will be available to interview during Spring Break.

 - Interview with out-of-state employers, including government, public interest, and small/medium firms who do not recruit in the fall.

 Late Spring Semester

 - Check Symplicity often for late-breaking job opportunities.